 Tensile force is applied in the opposite direction as it pulls or stretches an object.

-23. When an object cannot resist force, \\\\\ occurs.
+- 23. When an object cannot resist force, \\\\\ occurs.

 - a. deformation

 - b. distortion

-- c.
-Both are correct.
+- c. deformation and distortion

 If the stress within an object cannot resist the force, distortion or deformation occurs.